Simularia/medea/README.md

 ## How to use eolo

 In order to run `eolo`, some python packages are required.
-These can be installed via a virtual environment as in the following:
+These can be installed inside a virtual environment as in the following:

 ```{sh}
 $ virtualenv venv